BiswanathBD/Green-Earth/README.md

 ### 4) How does destructuring assignment work in ES6?

-        Destructing assignment get values form and array or object by it's position or key and assign them into a variable.
+        Destructing assignment extract values form an array or object by it's position or key and assign them into a variable.

         - Example:
                 const numbers = [1, 2, 3, 4, 5]